How To Advocate For Yourself At Work With Professionalism And Respect

 • You may need to self-advocate to obtain a raise or equal pay.

 • If you have a disability or condition, you may need to self-advocate for accommodations in the workplace.
-Examples may include accessibility and an appropriate workplace environment for people with disabilities.

 Of course, these aren't the only circumstances in which self-advocacy may be necessary, and tips for self-advocacy can also apply to other workplace issues or needs.

-Advocating for yourself with professionalism and respect
+How to advocate for yourself at work with professionalism and respect

-Identify your needs
+Identify your needs in the workplace

 First and foremost, be aware that, in many cases, your employer will only know what you need if you communicate it.
 They're unlikely to initiate conversations surrounding subjects like a pay raise or a specific schedule change unless you do.
 Identify your particular needs and think about the conditions under which you are unwilling to compromise.

-A raise, for example, may allow you to dedicate more time to a particular task or your position in general.
-It may reduce stress, therefore allowing you to work more efficiently.
+A raise, for example, may allow you to dedicate more time to a particular task or to your position in general.
+It may reduce stress, allowing you to work more efficiently.
 The same could be true for accommodation or mitigating a situation where you're mistreated by another employee (such as workplace bullying).

 Plan your approach

-Show gratitude and confidence
+Show gratitude and confidence at work

 What if my workplace can't meet my needs?